Course Code: CHC33015

 The Cert III in Individual Support (Disability) is Australia’s latest disability training course.
 It is ideal for those who want to develop their career in the disability care industry by gaining the latest nationally accredited qualification for care givers and support workers.

-Course Duration: This disability care specialisation of the Certificate III in Individual Support course has a duration a 12 months.
+Course Duration: This Disability Care specialisation of the Certificate III in Individual Support course has a duration of up to 12 months.
 Enrolments are open year-round.

 The Certificate III in Individual Support online course will prepare you for a rewarding career in the disability, community, or residential care industry.
 As part of this disability care course you will develop tools to help you become a great disability carer, such as how to support people living with a disability through community participation and creating an empowering environment.

-Assessment Methods: Assessment methods for this course include a variety of written questions, projects, case studies, observation and a skills journal to give you maximum opportunity to develop your knowledge in individual support and specialise in disability care.
+Assessment Methods: Assessment methods for this course include a combination of questioning, project-based methods, portfolio, direct observation, and third-party evidence to give you maximum opportunity to develop your knowledge in individual support and specialise in disability care.

 The Certificate III in Individual Support (Disability) is made up of 13 total units.
 This covers 7 core units, 4 disability specialisation units, and 2 other elective units.